turnersale/reading_notes/read/beaulieu_learning_sql.md

   - Joining Partitioned Data:
     - If you stored complete data in two tables you could combine them to appear as if the two tables were actually just one large table
 - Updatable Views:
-  - Views can modify the underlying table if certain conditions are met (see pages 251 for MySQL's set of rules)
+  - Views can modify the underlying table if certain conditions are met (see pg.
+251 for MySQL's set of rules)
 - Exercises on pg.
 256

 ## Chapter 15 – Metadata